-Arts Resource Hub (ARH)'s digital repository comprises a job portal, information on training opportunities and career development, financial planning and legal support, as well as other resources.
+Arts Resource Hub (ARH)'s digital repository comprises information on training opportunities and career development, financial planning and legal support, as well as other resources.
 Subscribers can also access and use the dedicated physical spaces at Goodman Arts Centre, Stamford Arts Centre and 42 Waterloo Street.
 Regular talks for the community are organised at these spaces to facilitate collaborations and networking between art-makers, programmers and those behind the scenes, to build a viable portfolio career in Singapore.

 As Self-Employed Persons (SEPs) are essential to the vibrancy of our arts ecosystem with varied skills and capacity to contribute to a range of roles across the industry, the focus is to support individuals who earn and make a living from being a freelancer in the visual, literary and performing arts.
 This would include:

 - Full-time freelancers in the arts (who may be sole proprietors)

 - Part-time freelancers (i.e. employed in other capacities and who freelance in the arts on a part-time basis)

 - People who go through phases in their careers as a freelancer and employee

 - Arts students about to enter the arts workforce/industry

 ARH aims to cater to the cross-cutting needs of SEPs across art forms which complement the genre-specific support available in the wider arts community.
 While these resources are non-exhaustive nor an endorsement of any websites or programmes listed, ARH hopes to help artists make informed choices, based on their priorities.

 For any feedback on how to improve the resources and services provided, please write to us here.